East Coast Expressway: Phase 2 (Terengganu): Jabur–Kuala Nerus

-Fully operational by January 2015, the second phase of the ECE begins in Jabur, crossing Chenih, Chukai, Kijal, Kerteh, Paka, Dungun, Bukit Besi, Ajil, and Telemong before terminating at an interchange with Highway 3 at Kampung Gemuruh near Kuala Terengganu.
+Fully operational by January 2015, the second phase of the ECE begins in Jabur, crossing Cheneh, Chukai, Kijal, Kerteh, Paka, Dungun, Bukit Besi, Ajil, and Telemong before terminating at an interchange with Highway 3 at Kampung Gemuruh near Kuala Terengganu.
 The Jabor–Kuala Terengganu stretch is operated by PLUS, which also operates the North–South Expressway, as opposed to the Gombak–Jabor stretch, which is the responsibility of ANIH Berhad.
 Despite the different concessionaires, the Jabor–Kuala Terengganu stretch is administratively the same expressway as the Gombak–Jabor stretch, having the same route number, E8.

 LPT2 is almost parallel to Highway 14, save for the stretch between Kijal and Bukit Besi, where the expressway veered closer to the coast.
 Since opening, LPT2 has seen a number of fatal accidents, and a case involving a pregnant female tiger.
 The spate of accidents had prompted certain quarters to allege that LPT2 had uneven roads, putting motorists at risk.

 For the first few months in operation, motorists had to sign out at the Jabor toll plaza to pay the toll fare up until Jabor, before making a loop and entering the LPT2.
 Since July 2015 though, the Malaysian Highway Authority had taken responsibility for toll collection of LPT2 until the concession agreement was finalised.
 Following this, motorists are no longer required to sign out at Jabor, and they can pay the toll fare at the LPT2 toll plazas.
 Pending the finalization of the concession agreement, the toll fare was calculated until Jabor for the time being, effectively making the Jabor–Kuala Terengganu stretch free of charge.
 The concession agreement was signed with PLUS in April 2016, and Lebuhraya Pantai Timur 2 Sdn.
 Bhd., a subsidiary of PLUS, was reportedly appointed to manage the highway.
 The Terengganu state government had reportedly requested that toll collection be postponed until after the 2016 Hari Raya celebrations in July 2016.
 Toll collections by LPT2 Sdn.
 Bhd. formally began on 15 July, when the new toll rates were announced.
 For example, a trip from Gombak to Kuala Terengganu now costs RM 52.80.